 So cold and dreadful, but luckily, the weather has been a lot warmer lately.
 What’s the weather like in your city?
 I hope you’re staying safe and warm.

 For me, wintertime means an abundance of winter squashes (hence the name).
 My favourite of all the squashes is butternut squash.

 Not only is it wonderful all roasted-up to bring out its inherent sweetness and nutty flavour, butternut squash is amazing to use as the main ingredient for a healthy and heart-warming soup especially when it’s snowy and super chilly outside.

 All the ingredients for this soup (minus the vegetable broth/water).

-This soup is:
+This Instant Pot butternut squash soup is:

 - Healthy and delicious – it’s savoury, has a bit of sweetness and tartness, and a little kick from the spices.

 I hope you try this recipe!
 If you do, please leave me a rating and comment down below or tag me on any of my social media.
 I’m @yay_for_food on Instagram.
 I’ll love a picture!

 Instant Pot Butternut Squash Apple Ginger Soup